trufflesuite/trufflesuite.com/src/blog/features-from-version-5.md

 ### Debugging verified external contracts

 Use the `--fetch-external` (or `-x` for short) option with Truffle Debugger and it will automatically download sources for any verified contracts and allow you to step through them!
 Contracts can be verified on either Etherscan or Sourcify.
 You no longer need to download these yourself and add them to your Truffle project!
 You can see [this](https://www.trufflesuite.com/blog/debugging-verified-external-contracts-with-truffle-debugger) earlier post for more information.

-Improved import handling in Vyper
+###Improved import handling in Vyper

 Here’s another one for our Vyper users; you can now do imports from other projects (via NPM or EthPM) just like in Solidity!

-For instance, suppose `examplepackage` is an NPM package which is structured as a Truffle project, and you want to import a Vyper contract `VyperContract` from it.
+For instance, suppose `examplepackage` is an NPM package which is structured as a Truffle project, and you want to import a Vyper contract, `VyperContract`, from it.
 You can now do

 ```python
 from examplepackage.contracts import VyperContract